 This dish is very customizable and as long as you have all the ingredients prepped it can be made to order.
 Since the girls can’t handle the Thai chili spice very well, I make a batch of Pad Kee Mao with them without any Thai chilies and customize it with the ingredients they want and I make another batch with extra spice for me and wifey to enjoy.

-4 ounces boneless chicken thighs, thinly sliced against the grain
+4 ounces boneless chicken thighs, cut into small cubes

 4 ounces shrimp, shelled and deveined

 1 ounce bell peppers, cubed

 1 ounce canned baby corn, halved lengthwise